Google BigQuery Sink V2 Connector for Confluent Cloud

 topic2table.map

 Map of topics to tables (optional).
 The required format is comma-separated tuples.
 For example, <topic-1>:<table-1>,<topic-2>:<table-2>,… Note that a topic name must not be modified using a regex SMT while using this option.
-Note that if this property is used, sanitize.topics is ignored.
+If this property is used, sanitize.topics is ignored.
 Also, if the topic-to-table map doesn’t contain the topic for a record, the connector creates a table with the same name as the topic name.

 • Type: string